xet869/markdown-cv/index.md

 * 2010 -2016, PhD candidate at Ghent University,  research on statistical ordination methods for analysing high throughput sequencing data.

     * Zhang, Yingjie and Olivier Thas.
 2012.
-“Constrained Ordination Analysis in the Presence of Zero Inflation.”
+Constrained Ordination Analysis in the Presence of Zero Inflation.
 Statistical Modelling 12 (6): 463–485.

     * Zhang, Yingjie and Thas, O. (2016).
 Constrained ordination analysis with enrichment of bell-shaped response functions.
 PLOS ONE, 11(4).

     * Zhang, Yingjie.
 2016.
-“Statistical Models for Ordination and Biodiversity Analysis in Community Ecology”.
+Statistical Models for Ordination and Biodiversity Analysis in Community Ecology.
 Ghent, Belgium: Ghent University.
 Faculty of Sciences.

 * 2013 - 2014, teaching assistant